Tinkoff/voicekit-examples/python/README.md

 $ python3 recognize.py -r 16000 -c 1 -e MPEG_AUDIO --disable_profanity_filter ../audio/sample_5.mp3
 ```

-Also, there is a REST-like API for non-streaming speech recognition (if you are planning to use REST in production, which is not recommended, by the way, make sure to use libraries which support HTTP2, like httpx):
+Also, there is a REST-like API for non-streaming speech recognition (if you are planning to use REST in production, which is not recommended by the way, make sure to use libraries which support HTTP2, like httpx):

 ```
 $ python3 recognize_rest.py -r 16000 -c 1 -e MPEG_AUDIO ../audio/sample_2.mp3